Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 He gave an overview of the Act to Prevent Shortages and Improve the Supply of Generic Medicines (ALBVVG). vfa is introducing an early warning system as part of its efforts to diversify its supply chain in order to improve the supply of medicines.

 The early warning system is intended to detect shortages of medicines at an early stage and respond to them efficiently.
 This minimizes the impact on patients.
-He also mentioned the need to consider the issue of generic drugs and patented drugs from the perspective of the pharmaceutical industry as a whole, rather than in isolation.
+He also talked about the need to consider the issue of generic and patented drugs from the perspective of the pharmaceutical industry as a whole, rather than in isolation.

 Stable Supply